Special Interest Groups

 The club usually meets on the third Friday of the month at 8pm.
 Subscription: £10 (concession £9) Members admission: £4.00 .Visitors admission: £5.00 Club nights are charged at £2.50 for members and £3.00 for guests.

 Warning: getimagesize(images/stories/coffeechatfirstfri.gif) [function.getimagesize]: failed to open stream: No such file or directory in /var/sites/a/ascotmatters.co.uk/public_html/plugins/content/rokbox.php on line 174

 Have you ever wanted to learn to play the piano or simply improve on existing skills?
 If so, daytime piano lessons are available locally in Warfield from an ABRSM qualified music teacher.

 Lessons are competitively priced and tailored to meet individual needs.
 Students can be prepared for examinations or can learn for their own personal enjoyment.
 Adults of all ages and abilities are welcome

 For further information, please contact Cathy Custance on 01344 443190 or 07 910 910 220.

-The Probus Club of Ascot meets on Mondays at Englemere in Kings Ride.
+The Probus Club of Ascot meets on the 4th Monday of the month at Sunningdale Park, Larch Avenue, Sunningdale.
 Probus is an organisation for retired business and professional men (or those approaching retirement) to meet on a regular basis and socialise.
 Ascot Probus Club meets for lunch and to hear the guest speaker.
 For further details and inquiries about membership contact the Honorary Secretary on 01344 620060 or CLICK HERE

 Everyone is a bit afraid of speaking in groups or in public, some just hide it better than others!
 Do you think it would be a good thing if you were able to speak more confidently or improve your skills?